Lvchangze/lvchangze.github.io/_pages/about.md

 First-author Publications: ICLR 2023, ICML 2024, NeurIPS 2024.

-Co-author Publications: EMNLP, ACL.
+Co-author Publications: ACL, EMNLP, COLING.

-I serve as the reviewer for conferences (ICLR 2025, NeurIPS 2024) and journals (Neural Networks).
+I serve as the reviewer for conferences (ICML 2025, ICLR 2025, NeurIPS 2024) and journals (Neural Networks).

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 One paper on Jailbreak of LLMs was accepted by **COLING-2025**!